Introduction

 Supported agents

-Holdpoint generates agent-specific adapter files from your checks.yaml.
+Holdpoint generates agent-specific engine files from your checks.yaml.
 Run holdpoint update after any change to regenerate them.

 GitHub Copilot CLI